 In addition to the traditional medical degree, students pursuing their medical education at the Ohio University Heritage College of Osteopathic Medicine have several additional educational opportunities.
-The Heritage College offers programs for students with interests in combining their medical education with a degree in research, business or public health.
+The Heritage College offers programs for students with interests in combining their medical education with a degree in research, business, biomedical or public health.
 This section will help you learn more about all of our dual degree programs, and help you find the one that is right for you.

 The D.O./Ph.D. combines training in medicine and research for students interested in becoming physician-scientists.
 Demand for physicians with this dual training is high and can lead to careers as faculty members at medical schools, universities and research institutes.
 Students select mentors to engage in research in a variety of health-related areas of study, with particular emphasis on translational research.